 Tribal Management Grant (TMG) Program

-The Tribal Management Grant (TMG) Program provides grants to tribes and tribal organizations to:
+The Tribal Management Grant (TMG) Program provides grants to tribes and tribal organizations (T/TOs) to further develop and improve Tribal health management capabilities, including to:

 - Establish goals and performance measures for current health programs

 - Assess current management capacity to determine if new components are appropriate